isaacs/github/README.md

 Send GitHub the issue URL at the end of the message so that they can more easily find updates and further comments here.

-Issues will only be closed once GitHub implements / fixes them, or explicitly says WONTFIX, which almost never happens nowadays.
+Issues will only be closed in one of the following situations:
+- once GitHub implements / fixes it
+- GitHub explicitly says it's a WONTFIX, which almost never happens nowadays
+- it's a duplicate of another issue
+- it contains a lot of abusive content

+However if an issue is just a stupid feature, it will likely get many 👎but it can be still opened.
 Issues may take a long time (forever) to be fixed, so make sure that you are ready to keep them around on your [/issues](https://github.com/issues) list for a long time.